opencarecc/opencareMakerPlaybook/how_can_i_structure_a_co-design_session.md

 #### // How is this chapter structured?

 The aim of this chapter is to produce a general but at the same time complete overview on participatory design activities.
-In the **Introduction** we will provide the methodology, we will explain the details and we will show you how we have applied the theory to a practical/real life example.
+We will provide the methodology, we will explain the details and we will show you how we have applied the theory to a practical/real life example.

 (Beware: all the theoretical information is fundamental, especially if this is the first time that you are bumping into the co-design world.)